 It’s not easy running a small business, especially as a wedding stationer.
 Not everyone likes to support the wee guy, so it can be tough surviving in such a saturated market.
 When starting out I had no clue about business or how to run one, all I had was an idea and the knowledge of how to design.
 It has been a constant learning curve for me to develop my business skills so that my business can grow further, as well as keeping ahead of the curve with new ideas.

 What’s it like to work with brides and grooms?

 It can be tough working with brides and grooms.
 It’s a massive day for people and a lot of the time you are not just trying to please yourselves, especially when you have family and friends in your ear giving you what they think.
 It is a stressful time, so I completely understand when bride and grooms can be stressed.
 However, I absolutely love working with them as no two couples are the same.
 Some are really laid back and some are a bit more stressed.
-I like to think I am quite good at putting people at ease and reassuring them that stationery is not something they need to worry about.
+I like to think I am quite good at reassuring people that they don’t need to worry about stationery.
 I am very attentive and keep them up to date at every stage of the process, always trying to accommodate their ideas and giving them feedback to maximise the potential of their idea.

 How did you come across Printed.com?

 I’ve been working with Printed.com for so long now I can’t remember the exact place.
-I do think it was a Google search- pretty boring answer but that’s how you find what you need these days.
+I do think it was a Google search.
+A pretty boring answer but that’s how you find what you need these days.

 What advice would you give to other male wedding stationers looking to branch out into the industry?

 My advice would be the same for male or female wedding stationers.
 Just be yourself!
 Be confident in your ability and ideas.
 Be original and true to yourself.
-I honestly think a big part of my success is simply due to being friendly and welcoming to everyone who takes the time to stop by my stand at a show, give me a call or an email or comes to my studio for a chat.
+I honestly think a big part of my success is simply due to being friendly and welcoming.
+Especially to everyone who stops by my stand at a show or comes to my studio for a chat.